Antimicrobial resistance: Monitoring and mapping

-Limiting antibiotic use
+Limiting antimicrobial use in humans

-Antibiotic stewardship programmes appear useful in reducing rates of antibiotic resistance.
-The antibiotic stewardship program will also provide pharmacists with the knowledge to educate patients that antibiotics will not work for a virus.
+Antimicrobial stewardship programmes appear useful in reducing rates of antimicrobial resistance.
+The antimicrobial stewardship program will also provide pharmacists with the knowledge to educate patients that antibiotics will not work for a virus for example.

-Excessive antibiotic use has become one of the top contributors to the evolution of antibiotic resistance.
-Since the beginning of the antibiotic era, antibiotics have been used to treat a wide range of disease.
-Overuse of antibiotics has become the primary cause of rising levels of antibiotic resistance.
-The main problem is that doctors are willing to prescribe antibiotics to ill-informed individuals who believe that antibiotics can cure nearly all illnesses, including viral infections like the common cold.
-In an analysis of drug prescriptions, 36% of individuals with a cold or an upper respiratory infection (both viral in origin) were given prescriptions for antibiotics.
+Excessive antimicrobial use has become one of the top contributors to the evolution of antimicrobial resistance.
+Since the beginning of the antimicrobial era, antimicrobials have been used to treat a wide range of infectious diseases.
+Overuse of antimicrobials has become the primary cause of rising levels of antimicrobial resistance.
+The main problem is that doctors are willing to prescribe antimicrobials to ill-informed individuals who believe that antimicrobials can cure nearly all illnesses, including viral infections like the common cold.
+In an analysis of drug prescriptions, 36% of individuals with a cold or an upper respiratory infection (both usually viral in origin) were given prescriptions for antibiotics.
 These prescriptions accomplished nothing other than increasing the risk of further evolution of antibiotic resistant bacteria.
-Using antibiotics without prescription is another driving force leading to the overuse of antibiotics to self-treat diseases like the common cold, cough, fever, and dysentery resulting in an epidemic of antibiotic resistance in countries like Bangladesh, risking its spread around the globe.
-Introducing strict antibiotic stewardship in the outpatient setting may reduce the emerging bacterial resistance.
+Using antimicrobials without prescription is another driving force leading to the overuse of antibiotics to self-treat diseases like the common cold, cough, fever, and dysentery resulting in an epidemic of antibiotic resistance in countries like Bangladesh, risking its spread around the globe.
+Introducing strict antibiotic stewardship in the outpatient setting to reduce inappropriate prescribing of antibiotics may reduce the emerging bacterial resistance.

+The WHO AWaRe (Access, Watch, Reserve) guidance and antibiotic book has been introduced to guide antibiotic choice for the 30 most common infections in adults and children to reduce inappropriate prescribing in primary care and hospitals.
+Narrow-spectrum antibiotics are preferred due to their lower resistance potential, and broad-spectrum antibiotics are only recommended for people with more severe symptoms.
+Some antibiotics are more likely to confer resistance, so are kept as reserve antibiotics in the AWaRe book.

+Various diagnostic strategies have been employed to prevent the overuse of antifungal therapy in the clinic, proving a safe alternative to empirical antifungal therapy, and thus underpinning antifungal stewardship schemes.